 Mark TuckerEquips The ARC Studio With ADAM AudioADAM Users

-From the Spice Girls to Bryan Ferry – they all know how much attention to detail Mark Tucker brings to the studio.
+From Martin Barre to Jethro Tull – they all know how much attention to detail Mark Tucker brings to the studio.

-Trained as an assistant at Lansdowne Studio, Mark Tucker now works as a producer, sound engineer and independent musician.
+Working as an assistant of Brad Davis for many years, Mark Tucker now works as a producer, sound engineer and independent musician.
 As a highly acclaimed guitarist his current project “The Band of Love” will play alongside Kylie Minogue, Lenny Kravitz and The Manic Street Preachers at this year’s Hyde Park Concert.
 Besides, he’s been working with Beth Gibbons from Portishead, the classic rock band Jethro Tull and the folk rock band Fairport Convention.
 However, his musical work is far from being exhausted.